harleycalvert/nvims/docs/DATABASE.md

 #### `faculties`

+Organisational units (faculties or departments) within the training organisation.
+Programs, teachers, and staff are assigned to a faculty for reporting and workload management purposes.
+Has no further parent; it is a top-level reference table.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|
 | `id` | `bigserial` | no |  | PK |